-From time to time, you may receive an email which appears as if it has been sent from The Access Bank UK Limited advising you that you have, for example, won a lottery prize or are due to inherit a large sum of money from an unknown benefactor and asking you to verify your personal or bank details in order to receive the money.
+From time to time, you may receive an email which appears as if it has been sent from The Access Bank UK Limited advising you that you have, for example, won a lottery prize or are due to inherit a large sum of money from an unknown benefactor and asking you to verify your personal or bank details or send an advance fee in order to receive the money.

 Please be advised that:

 - The Access Bank UK Limited will never participate in any type of lottery scheme, and it is likely that the email is fraudulent, even though it appears genuine.

 - The Access Bank UK Limited will never use free email accounts to contact its clients, or contact its clients via instant messaging services or social networking sites.

 - The Access Bank UK Limited will never ask you to send money as part of a job offer or the promise of a job offer.